iamtoyind/Build-React-Interview-Quiz-App-Using-ReactJs/README.md

-# React Interview Quiz App
+# Build a React Interview Quiz App using ReactJs

 Welcome to the React Interview Quiz App!
 This project is designed to help you prepare for React-related interviews by testing your knowledge of React concepts and practices.